How To Launch Google Analytics 4 (GA4) On Shopify in Minutes

 Launch the new Google Analytics 4 tracking for your Shopify store in less than 10 minutes.

-In March, 2022, Google Analytics announced that they are sunsetting Universal Analytics properties in July 2023.
+In March, 2022, Google Analytics announced that they are sunsetting Universal Analytics properties in July 2023 and all Google Analytics users will need to use GA4.

 Plus, all historical data in Universal Analytics will only be available for a limited time.

-The good news is that GA4 is was packed with features unavailable in UA:
+The good news is that GA4 is packed with features unavailable in UA:

-When it comes to tagging, the biggest change with this property type is the move to utilizing events (think event actions) and event parameters for your primary tracking which you have full control over.
+When it comes to tagging for GA4, the biggest change is the move to utilizing events (think event actions) and event parameters (think custom dimensions or unique event values).

-For example “pageviews” are now an action called page_view:
+For example “pageview” is now an event called page_view:

-These are similar to custom events in the Universal Analytics you are familiar with, however they are a focus in GA4.
+These are similar to custom events in the Universal Analytics you are familiar with, however they are an even bigger focus in GA4.

 Within each custom event you can define:

-To unlock even more insights in the new reporting.
+This can help you unlock more insights in the new reporting like the funnel builder.

-In the image below I show an example of a custom funnel that you can create with any combination of page_view, event, etc.
+The image below is an example of a custom funnel that you can create that mimics the shopping behavior report.

 Each of the steps can be anything you want.